CiscoDevNet/dcnm-rest-sample/README.md

 * getSwitchCPU.py: sample code to retrieve CPU chart for a specific switch

 * getAllAlarm.py: sample code to retrieve all outstanding alarms and associated events

+* getAllEtherInterfaceStats.py: sample code to retrieve all Ether interface stats

 * getAllFCInterfaceStats.py: sample code to retrieve all FC interface stats